Top 10 Spectacular Attractions in Sandakan, Sabah: Wildlife, Culture & Nature Wonders

 turtle-on-sea-shore

-10. Eat Fresh Seafood & Explore the Scenic View of Sim Sim Water Village
+10. Sim Sim Water Village

 Sandakan is known across Sabah for its seafood, and the best way to experience it is at Sim Sim Water Village.